-Moodle is Newman's virtual learning environment.
-This is where you will find online pages for each of your course modules and general pages that your tutors have prepared for your course.
+Moodle is Birmingham Newman's virtual learning environment.
+This is where you will find the online pages relevant for your course.

 Your tutors will use Moodle to share course information, online content and learning activities with you.
-It is where you will participate in online activities preparing you for on-campus classes, where you can access learning content to help you review and reflect on what you have learnt.
-It is also where you submit online coursework assignments.
+It is where you will participate in online activities, preparing you for in-class input and discussion, and where you can access learning content to help you review and reflect on what you have learnt.
+It is also where you submit online coursework assignments and receive marks and feedback.

-Library Search
+Library search